-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace can discharge deadly carbon monoxide gas, but more than half don't do anything to keep it from happening.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace can discharge deadly carbon monoxide gas, but greater than half don't do anything to keep it from happening.

 “Carbon monoxide is a colorless odorless gas that can be very harmful,” says Dr. Lance Broy.
-“Initial symptoms can be thought of as the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”
+“Initial symptoms can be confused for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

 - Make sure that your furnace isn’t emitting carbon monoxide

-- Look for any other out-of-place things that could compromise your safety
+- Look for any other out-of-place things that may compromise your safety

-- Help you uncover any additional areas where you may want to consider adding a carbon monoxide detector
+- Help you identify any additional areas where you may want to consider adding a carbon monoxide detector